Preferable Scores From the COMPASS

 This section is used to display some basic information about the student, his background information and the GPA if provided by the student.
 It also mentions the day, date and centre of the test.
 For most colleges, the result sheet is valid for two years.

 Section 2: Demographics

-This section of the COMPASS score chart displays information such as whether the student has requested enrolment in scholarship programmes or career guidance.
+This section of the score report displays information such as whether the student has requested enrolment in scholarship programmes or career guidance.
 This is for the internal use of the college, and has no forbearance on the final outcome.
 It only displays the optional information already provided by the student before the exam.